Offline First, the Decentralized Web, and Peer-to-Peer Technologies

 Several technologies, protocols and techniques that free us from a centralized service will also be the ones that free us from having to be connected all the time.

-Editor’s Note: This article is part of series of unconference session recaps submitted by the awesome folks who participated in our first ever Offline Camp.
-You can find more coverage of our initial discussions in our Medium publication or sign up for Offline Camp California (November 4–7, 2016) to continue the conversation.
+Editor’s Note: This article is part of series of unconference session recaps submitted by the awesome folks who participated in our first ever Offline Camp, a unique tech retreat that brings together the Offline First community.
+You can find more coverage of our initial discussions in our Medium publication.
+To continue the conversation, join us at our next event or sign up for updates and cast your vote on where we should host future editions of Offline Camp.